Getting Started

 // 2.
 Render template + parse → messagesvar rendered = await Pipeline.RenderAsync(agent, new() { ["userName"] = "Jane" });var messages = await Pipeline.ParseAsync(agent, rendered);

 // 3.
-Call the LLM + process → clean resultvar response = await Pipeline.ExecuteAsync(agent, messages);var result = await Pipeline.ProcessAsync(agent, response);Environment Variables
+Call the LLM + process → clean resultvar response = await Pipeline.ExecuteAsync(agent, messages);var result = await Pipeline.ProcessAsync(agent, response);use prompty;use prompty_openai;use serde_json::json;

 Section titled “Environment Variables”Use ${env:VAR_NAME} in frontmatter to reference environment variables.